 From efforts in research, interpretation of historic sites, preservation project planning, to hands-on preservation work, grant funding can be a valuable financial resource.
-While not an exhaustive list, we encourage you to explore the links below to learn more about grants available in the field of historic preservation.
+While not an exhaustive list, we encourage you to explore the links below to learn more about grants and financial resources available in the field of historic preservation.

 Please note, in most cases, the grant applicant must be a public agency, government, or nonprofit organization.